zzh-tech/Animation-from-Blur/README.md

 Please leave a ⭐ if you like this project!

+## News

+Please check our new work in CVPR 2023, [BiT](https://github.com/zzh-tech/BiT) (Blur Interpolation Transformer), a fast and powerful transformer-based technique for arbitrary factor blur interpolation with state-of-the-art performance.

 #### **TL;DR**:

 Existing solutions for recovering sharp motion from a single motion-blurred image do not consider the directional